 Some of the crucial areas for mammal conservation in this ecoregion are the Great Gobi A and Gobi B Strictly Protected Areas and the Gobi Gurvan Saixan National Conservation Parks.
 Gobi A was created in 1975 to help conserve wild Bactrian camel, Gobi bear, and the Mongolia's desert ecosystem, and, along with the Gobi Gurvan Saixan NCP, is also an essential area for snow leopard.

 In China, the Zhangye Heihe Wetland National Nature Reserve, which is also a Ramsar site, overlaps this ecoregion.
 It is an important site either for breeding or as a stopover for threatened bird species such as Baer's pochard, Saker falcon, and relict gull.
 It is also the largest breeding habitat for black storks.
-There are more protected areas in this region which are considered insufficiently protected, being located in a desert type vegetation.
-There are several Important Bird Areas in both countries such as the Borzon Gobi and Govi Gurvan Saikhan Mountain in Mongolia, and Nudeng, Damoaqi, Qingtongxia Reservoir and Yellow river Wetlands, and Western Qilian Shan mountains in China.
+There are more protected areas in this region that are considered insufficiently protected, being located in a desert type vegetation.
+There are several Important Bird Areas in both countries such as the Borzon Gobi and Govi Gurvan Saikhan Mountain in Mongolia, and Nudeng, Damoaqi, Qingtongxia Reservoir, and Yellow river Wetlands, and Western Qilian Shan mountains in China.

 More than 50% of the ecoregion is bare soil, desert with semi-desert type of vegetation.
-Another 41% is grassland and sparse vegetation and less than 3% is classified as cropland.
+Another 41% is grassland and sparse vegetation, and less than 3% is classified as cropland.
 Overall, it is mostly an intact area.

-The region is cut by a road linking mines in Omnogovi province with the Chinese border and these mines could lead to the upgrading of this transport corridor, with potentially severe impacts on biodiversity, such as increased hunting and a creation of physical barriers, such as fences on borders that will restrict animal movement.
+The region is cut by a road linking mines in Omnogovi province with the Chinese border and these mines could lead to the upgrading of this transport corridor, with potentially severe impacts on biodiversity, such as increased hunting and the creation of physical barriers, such as fences on borders that will restrict animal movement.